maitag/formula/README.md

 ```

 ### Documentation
-Formula class is an abstract of the underlaying TermNode class to support operator-overloading,
+Formula class is an [haxe-abstract](https://haxe.org/manual/types-abstract.html) of the underlaying TermNode class to support operator-overloading,
 prefer this one for instantiation:
 ```
 var f:Formula;